| East L.A.

 Cannibal & the Headhunters' manager, Eddie Davis, got

-a phone call from Brian Epstein inviting Cannibal & the
+a phone call from the Beatles manager, Brian Epstein, inviting Cannibal & the

-Headhunters to join the current Beatle tour, which was in
+Headhunters to join the Beatle tour that was in

 progress.
 They were put on a plane to New York for their